Ovarian Cancer (cont.)

 What is the treatment for ovarian cancer?

 Epithelial ovarian cancer treatment most often consists of surgery and chemotherapy.
 The order is best determined by a gynecologic oncologist.
 Surgery consists of an effort to remove all visible disease in the abdomen, commonly called surgical debulking.
 If one imagines a handful of wet sand thrown on the ground, you will see small piles and bigger piles.
 This is often how the abdomen looks when in surgery.
-It is the job of the surgeon to remove, (also known as debulking) as much of these masses as possible.
+It is the job of the surgeon to remove, (also known as debulking) as many of these masses as possible.
 This surgery usually results in removal of both tubes and ovaries, the uterus (hysterectomy), removal of the omentum (omentectomy -- a large fat pad that hangs off of the colon), lymph node biopsies and any other organ involved in the disease.
 This can mean a portion of the small bowel, large bowel, liver, the spleen, the gallbladder, a portion of the stomach, a portion of the diaphragm, and removal of a portion of the peritoneum (a thin lining in the abdomen that covers many of the organs and the inside of the abdominal wall).
 Done properly, this can be a very extensive surgery.
 The patients who live the longest have all of the visible nodules taken out at time of surgery.
 To be an “optimal debulking,” at minimum, no individual nodule greater than 1 cm should be left behind.
 If this cannot be done, then the patient should be closed, chemotherapy started, and the patient brought back to the operating room for a second surgery after a few rounds of chemotherapy (neoadjuvant chemotherapy and interval debulking surgery).

 It should be noted that now many gynecologic oncologists believe that “optimal debulking” should mean that there is no visible disease left at the time of surgery.
 This has been a shift over the last years.
 Historically the goal was to leave no individual nodule greater than 2 cm behind.
 This has steadily progressed to the point where the term “optimal debulking” is now accepted by many to mean that there is no disease left to remove.
 As we have progressed to this point, surgery has become more involved, on a more routine basis.
 This has led to a concern about undertreatment of elderly patients due to a fear that they cannot survive the surgical risks.